cambridge-cares/TheWorldAvatar/Agents/BuildingIdentificationAgent/README.md

 (1) PostgreSQL database

 The agent is designed to use the stack PostgreSQL.
 It requires the buildings data to be stored in a schema called 'citydb' in the 'postgres' database.
-This schema must have three tables called 'database_srs', 'cityobject' and 'cityobject_genericattrib'.
-The EPSG coordinate reference system used in the database is retrieved from the 'database_srs' table.
-The building footprints are obtained from the 'envelope' column of the 'cityobject' table.
-The corresponding UUIDs are queried from the 'strval' column of the 'cityobject_genericattrib' table.
-These UUIDs will appear in the JSONObject returned by this agent for the matched buildings.

-If the user-specified coordinates are stored as Point geometries in a PostgreSQL table, the column containing these geometries must have the name 'geometry' and an associated SRID.
-The agent automatically converts the coordinates from the SRID in the user-specified table to the SRID used to store the building footprints in the 'citydb' schema.
-The user-specified table must also have a column called 'ogc_fid' containing integers which are unique and non-null.
-This requirement can be automatically satisfied if the table was created using the [stack data uploader](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader).
-In addition, the user-specified table must be in the same 'postgres' database that contains the buildings data.
+The buildings data can be instantiated in the required format by uploading the raw data using the [stack data uploader](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader).
+The user-specified table must be in the same 'postgres' database that contains the buildings data.

 ### 1.2 Docker deployment